yasufum/dpdk-installer/README.md

 ### (Optional) Run ansible-playbook

-You don't do this section if you use `rake` previous section.
+[NOTE] You don't need do this section if you use `rake`.

-If you setup config and run ansible-playbook manually, run ansible-playbook with inventory file `hosts` and `site.yml`.
+You setup config and run ansible-playbook manually, run ansible-playbook with inventory file `hosts` and `site.yml`.
+You use `site_proxy.yml` instead of `site.yml` if you are in proxy environment.

 ```
 $ ansible-playbook -i hosts site.yml